If you have been arrested what are your rights and what happens? UK police must follow strict rules if you are being arrested or getting questioned.

 As a member of the public you have legal rights when you are being arrested.
 The police have rights too.
 Police forces in the United Kingdom have the right to take photographs of you if they arrest you.

 The police can also take your fingerprints and a DNA sample without your permission.
-DNA samples can come from:
+When you carry out a DNA test the sample can come from:

 But, the police need your permission and the authority of a senior police officer for certain other samples.
 For example when taking samples of blood, urine, or dental impressions.